cloudsolver/aws-soa/atoms/ASG.md

 [doc](https://aws.amazon.com/ec2/autoscaling/)
 ### ASG Details
 - Set desired, minimum and maximum capacity.
-- Dynamic Scaling: Tracks [CloudWatch](CloudWatch) and acts when it is in ALARM.
+- Dynamic Scaling: Tracks [CW](CW.md) and acts when it is in ALARM.
 - #WellArchitected For Fault tolerance requires the minimum number of [[EC2]] instances in each [[AZ]] that enables [[Resilient Architectures]] on AWS.
 - EC2 instance launched from the oldest launch configuration is terminated first.
 ![[Autoscaling Policies]]